prisconapoli/mercury/README.md

 | GET         | http[s]://[hostname]/api/v1.0/mails/[mail_id]/events/[event_id] | Retrieve an event      |

-As last step, I have investigated the best tools to develop what I had in my mind.
-The choice has been develop m3rcury with Python and Flask.
+As last step, I have investigated the best tools to develop what I had in mind.I ended to develop M3rcury with Python and Flask.
 Flask is a largely adopted microframework to build web applications.
 It is well documented (tons of tutorials, book and videos onlines) and well integrated with a large number of extensions to support typical use cases, e.g. web forms, databases, working queue, caching, test automation.
-Below is described the technological stack.
+Below the M3rcury technology stack.

-### Technological Stack
+### Technology Stack
 ###### Front-end
 - Flask-WTF + Bootstrap + Font Awesome for the web pages
 - Flask-Cache for view and function caching